Malardisca/T2_EECS581/Login-Signup-form-master/README.md

 * Require the username and password on the **login** page.
 * Require full name, email address, username and a password on the **sign up** page.

+NEED TO CITE CODE BEFORE 9/30/2021 Login_Signup-form-master IS FROM GITHUB
+NEED PERMISSION, AUTHOR AND SOURCE